DictumMortuum/cleric/index.md

 # the many-faced class

 Among the basic classes from the Player's Handbook, the cleric has the most thematic freedom.
-By selecting the correct divine domain you can be a holy warrior, much like a paladin, a roguish trickster, a blaster or a good ol' healbot.
+By selecting the correct divine domain you can be a holy warrior, much like a paladin, a roguish trickster, a blaster or a good ol' heal bot.
 The best part is that domains only offer abilities that have a positive impact on your core, meaning that you won't have, for instance, less spells per day for selecting the Light domain over the War domain; you might get bonus skills, armor and exclusive abilities, but not at the cost of your main kit.

 When playing a cleric, **use the diversity that if offered by divine domains**: try to figure out the weaknesses of your party and help by selecting a domain that could be of assistance.